 Dust collectors are essential tools for maintaining the health and safety of your workers and equipment.
 For the dust collector to do its job, it must be designed, installed and maintained properly.
+That’s where air-to-cloth ratio comes in.

 One of the key factors to keeping your dust collector operating efficiently over its lifetime is selecting the right dust collector filters.
 In past blogs, we’ve talked about how to save on dust collector filters and how to choose the right kind of filter media.
 But to know which filter is right for you, you must understand air-to-cloth ratio.